Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 John had started his engineering business a few years ago and now had as much work as he could handle.
 On paper, the business was a success.

 But John was exhausted, working long hours, taking work home and generally bogged down in the business.
-He had become bored and unmotivated.
+He had become stressed, bored and unmotivated.

 At the suggestion of his wife, he decided to get some life and business coaching to help him get out of this overwhelm and back to the family life and hobbies he used to enjoy.

-He had taken on one staff member to help in the office and take the pressure off him with projects, but was reluctant to appoint him as project manager because he wasn’t sure he was the right person for the job.
+He had taken on one staff member (Allan) to help in the office and take the pressure off him but was still doing all the quotes and dealing with contractors himself.

-He acknowledged his work and life balance was way out of kilter and he wasn’t spending enough time with his wife or two young children and had let go of activities he used to enjoy both for himself and with them.
+In our first session John acknowledged his work and life balance was way out of kilter and he wasn’t spending enough time with his wife or two young children and had let go of activities he used to enjoy both for himself and with them.

-With coaching, John realised he had to step back from the “doingness” of the business and start looking forward to clarify where he wanted the business to be in five years and then 10 years time, when he would like to retire.
+With life coaching, John realised he had to step back from the “doingness” of the business and start looking forward to clarify where he wanted the business to be in five years and then 10 years time, when he would like to retire.
 Then we talked about what we needed to do to achieve that.

-John had a son who he was hoping would take over the business from him when the time came to retire.
+John also had a son who he was hoping would take over the business from him when the time came to retire.
 But he hadn’t got around to talking to him about this succession plan.

-By the end of our coaching John was feeling more positive and in control and with renewed motivation to grow the business.
+By the end of our coaching series John was feeling more positive and in control and with renewed motivation to grow the business.
 Even better, he was able to spend more time with his family.

-Francis decided to give up a well paid senior corporate marketing career to follow her dream to create her own business around a unique and stylish fashion accessories.
+Francis decided to give up a well paid senior corporate marketing career to follow her dream to create her own business around a unique and stylish range of fashion accessories.
 She came to me for coaching about how to transition from the corporate world to the world of small business.

 Francis just didn’t know where to start.